International Student Admissions

 Any student who is not a citizen or permanent resident of the United States is classified as an international student.
 International students are non-immigrants to the United States and will be applying for a temporary U.S. visa.
 Under federal law, Regent is authorized to enroll nonimmigrant students.

 Click sections below to learn more.

 Regent University uses an application process that allows you to complete most of your application online.
-Because you will establish a login and password as you begin the online application process, you will be able to complete the application at your own pace which means you may logout and return at a later time to complete your documents.
+Because you will establish a login and password as you begin the online application process, you will be able to complete the application at your own pace, which means you may log out and return later to complete your documents.

 A necessary part of the application process includes submitting transcripts from educational institutions attended.
 Please note the requirements for the various levels of application below.

 - Undergraduate applicants to the College of Arts & Sciences: Official transcripts from all institutions attended (high school and college) are required.

 - Graduate applicants to Master’s degree programs of study: An official transcript indicating successful completion of a bachelor’s degree program is required.

 - Graduate applicants to Specialist and Doctoral degree programs of study: Official transcripts indicating successful completion of both a bachelor’s and master’s degree program are required.